Children’s care shared with worldwide audience

 Similar to outreach in our region, international gatherings like Arab Health offer opportunities to network with the goal of improving care internationally.
 This leaves me with hope that one day all will have access to the quality of care that we give to our patients and families daily.

-Jill Bauer, MA, is neonatal outreach nurse at Children’s Hospitals and Clinics of Minnesota.
+Jill Bauer, MA, is neonatal outreach nurse at Children’s Minnesota.